-Over the next several days, your child will be learning about the five senses.
-Over the course of the domain, your child will learn about each of the five senses and the respective body parts.
+Over the next several days, through the course of the domain, your child will learn about the five senses and the respective body parts associated with each.

-Below are some suggestions for activities that you can do at home to continue learning about the five senses.
+Below are some suggestions for activities that you can do at home to help your student continue learning about the five senses.